hirefire/hirefire-resource-ruby/README.md

-## HireFire: Advanced Autoscaling for Heroku-hosted Applications
+## HireFire: Autoscaling for Heroku-hosted Applications

 [HireFire] is the oldest autoscaling service for applications running on [Heroku].
 Since 2011, we've assisted more than 1,000 companies in autoscaling upwards of 5,000 applications, with over 10,000 dynos.